MightyPork/sbmp/spec/SESSION_LAYER.md

 - Node B acknowledges, claims origin 0
 - *arbitration done*

 This is always the case if node B is a slave. (i.e. - does not start communication on it's own).

-#### Example 2 - collision with a conflict
+#### Example 2 - conflict

 - Node A requests origin 1
 - Node B requests origin 1 at the same time
-- Node A (or B) detects the collision and replies with code 0x03 - conflict
+- Node A (or B) detects the collision and replies with code 0x02 - conflict
 - If the other party has already send any other response, it's discarded.
 - Both parties clear their message queue and wait for a random number of milliseconds before performing another attempt.

-#### Example 3 - collision without a conflict

-- Node A requests origin 1
-- Node B requests origin 0
-- Node A (or B) detects the collision, but since the IDs are different, no conflict has occured, and the request is accepted by both sides.
-- *arbitration done*

 *End of file.*